una-language/una-language/readme.md

 ##### ->

-Right sync arrow is used for function creation.
+Right sync arrow is function.
 First parameter is function parameters.
 Last parameter is return of the function.
 All parameters between are simple code lines.

 ```
 = sum -> (x y)